 There is a translation for a linear address if the processes described in Section 4.3, Section 4.4.2, and Section 4.5 (depending upon the paging mode) completes and produces a physical address.
-The accesses permitted by a translation is determined by the access rights specified by the paging-structure entries controlling the translation.1 The following items detail how paging determines access rights:
+The accesses permitted by a translation is determined by the access rights specified by the paging-structure entries controlling the translation.
+The following items detail how paging determines access rights:

 - For accesses in supervisor mode (CPL < 3): - Data reads.

-Data may be read from any linear address with a valid translation.

-- Data writes. - If CR0.WP = 0, data may be written to any linear address with a valid translation. - If CR0.WP = 1, data may be written to any linear address with a valid translation for which the R/W flag (bit 1) is 1 in every paging-structure entry controlling the translation. - Instruction fetches. - For 32-bit paging or if IA32_EFER.NXE = 0, instructions may be fetched from any linear address with a valid translation. - For PAE paging or IA-32e paging with IA32_EFER.NXE = 1, instructions may be fetched from any linear address with a valid translation for which the XD flag (bit 63) is 0 in every paging-structure entry controlling the translation. - For accesses in user mode (CPL = 3): - Data reads.
+Data may be read from any linear address with a valid translation. - Data writes. - If CR0.WP = 0, data may be written to any linear address with a valid translation. - If CR0.WP = 1, data may be written to any linear address with a valid translation for which the R/W flag (bit 1) is 1 in every paging-structure entry controlling the translation. - Instruction fetches. - For 32-bit paging or if IA32_EFER.NXE = 0, access rights depend on the value of CR4.SMEP: - If CR4.SMEP = 0, instructions may be fetched from any linear address with a valid translation. - If CR4.SMEP = 1, instructions may be fetched from any linear address with a valid translation for which the U/S flag (bit 2) is 0 in at least one of the paging-structure entries controlling the translation. - For PAE paging or IA-32e paging with IA32_EFER.NXE = 1, access rights depend on the value of CR4.SMEP: - If CR4.SMEP = 0, instructions may be fetched from any linear address with a valid translation for which the XD flag (bit 63) is 0 in every paging-structure entry controlling the translation. - If CR4.SMEP = 1, instructions may be fetched from any linear address with a valid translation for which (1) the U/S flag is 0 in at least one of the paging-structure entries controlling the translation; and (2) the XD flag is 0 in every paging-structure entry controlling the translation. - For accesses in user mode (CPL = 3): - Data reads.
 Data may be read from any linear address with a valid translation for which the U/S flag (bit 2) is 1 in every paging-structure entry controlling the translation.